singnet/dev-portal/docs/ai-consumers/paypal.md

 For example if I want to move the money into my account, you need to do a Blockchain Operation.
 Or need to move money from your account to channel, into my account, which involves some additional charges,

 As an AI consumer you can choose to:
-- create a Wallet
+- Create a wallet
-- use a Metamask
+- Use Metamask

 The Marketplace offers a free trial version, where registered users can access service(s) for a specified time period.
 After the expiration time period of the trial version, install an Ethereum browser extension, such as MetaMask.